Monday, January 7, 2013

 Skye is one of the most popular islands to visit in Scotland, and for good reason.
 The cliffs on the coast, the varied landscapes, and the picturesque towns make it one of the most quintessentially Scottish places in the country.

-Not to mention a nice retreat from the city.
-After an exciting but intensely urban Hogmanay in Edinburgh, I was in the mood for a rural retreat.
-Thankfully, the organizers of my trip had thought of that, and my fellow travel bloggers and I were whisked away to the Highlands on a three-day tour of Scotland with Haggis Adventures.
+Thankfully, the organizers of my trip had thought of that, and my fellow travel bloggers and I were whisked away to the Highlands on a three-day tour of Scotland.

 Soon we reached Portree, a small town with a harbor fronted by colorful houses that were said to ward off angry sea spirits that sought revenge when fishermen took their share from the surrounding waters.
-The sea spirits’ loss was our gain as we enjoyed hearty meals of fish and chips before continuing our journey.

 That’s to say nothing of the powerful waterfalls rushing off cliffs and mysterious geological formations like Kilt Rock, which gave rise to ancient legends.

-By the time we returned to the mainland, the light of day was dying.
-But my enthusiasm for the Highlands was just beginning its renaissance.
-Even in the dead of winter, when the weather was cool and the light was low, the Isle of Skye revealed its charms and whet my appetite for further travels in Scotland.
+Even in the dead of January, when the weather was cool and the light was low, the Isle of Skye revealed its charms and whet my appetite for further travels in Scotland.

 Lovely article.